My Own Private Idaho: Development

 My Own Private Idaho originated from John Rechy's 1963 novel City of Night, which featured street hustlers who did not admit to being gay.
 Van Sant's original screenplay was written in the 1970s, when he was living in Hollywood.
 After reading Rechy's book, Van Sant felt it was considerably better than what he was writing, and shelved the script for years.
 In 1988, while editing Mala Noche, Van Sant met street kid Michael Parker, who inspired the character of Mike in My Own Private Idaho.
 Parker also had a friend named Scott, a street kid like himself.
 In the script, Van Sant made the Scott character a rich kid, also fashioned after street hustlers Van Sant had met in Portland.

 Early drafts of the screenplay were set on Hollywood Boulevard, not Portland, with working titles such as Blue Funk and Minions of the Moon.
 Rechy's novel inspired Van Sant to change the setting to Portland.
-The script originally consisted of two separate scenarios: the first, titled Modern Days, recounted Mike's story; the second updated the Henry IV plays with Scott's story.
+The script originally consisted of two separate scenarios: the first, titled Modern Days, recounted Mike's story while the second updated the Henry IV plays with Scott's story.
 Van Sant realized he could blend the two stories together in the manner of William S. Burroughs' "cut up" technique.
 In essence, this method involves various story fragments and ideas mixed and matched together to form a unique story.
 The idea to combine the two scenarios occurred to Van Sant after seeing Orson Welles's Chimes at Midnight.
 He has said, "I thought that the Henry IV plays were really a street story.
 I also knew this fat guy named Bob, who had always reminded me of Falstaff and who was crazy about hustler boys".
 Van Sant realized that Prince Hal in the plays resembled Scott and the sidekick was Mike.
 His script ended up as a restructuring of the Henry IV plays.
 Van Sant got the idea for Mike's narcolepsy from a man who was a guide of sorts when the director was gathering material for the film and who always looked like he was about to fall asleep.
-The film's title is derived from the song "Private Idaho" by the B-52's that Van Sant heard while visiting the state in the early 1980s.
+The film's title is derived from the song "Private Idaho" by the B-52's, which Van Sant heard while visiting the state in the early 1980s.